hkim3162/rails-api-and-react-tutorial/README.md

 end
 ```

-By the way, none of the generators are necessary, but they do make our lives
+By the way, using the built-in generator commands isn't necessary, but they do make
-easier.
+our lives easier.
 If you just ran `rails g migration CreateOrderTable` and filled in
 the migration file with the `def change` method and then ran `rake db:migrate`,
-it will would have created this same table.
+it would have created this same table in the actual database.

-Let's look at our `structure.sql`:
+Let's look at our `structure.sql` (again, a SQL representation of our actual database):

 ```
 CREATE TABLE orders (